 Break Bad Habits

-If your dog isn’t experiencing any health issues but still turns his nose up at dry food, you must consider ways to break his picky-eating behavior.
+If your dog isn’t experiencing health issues but still turns his nose up at dry food, you must consider ways to break his picky-eating behavior.

-Usually, picky eating occurs when a dog is used to eating a large variety of foods, ranging from wet food to human food.
+Usually, picky eating occurs when a dog is used to eating a large variety of foods, ranging from wet to human food.
 To prevent this habit from worsening, stick to regular dry food every day and only give him treats occasionally.

 Add Meal Enhancements